mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-engine-default-defaultdialect.markdown

 title: sqlalchemy.engine.default DefaultDialect Example Code
 category: page
 slug: sqlalchemy-engine-default-defaultdialect-examples
-sortorder: 500031025
+sortorder: 500031026
 toc: False
 sidebartitle: sqlalchemy.engine.default DefaultDialect
 meta: Example code for understanding how to use the DefaultDialect class from the sqlalchemy.engine.default module of the SQLAlchemy project.

-DefaultDialect is a class within the sqlalchemy.engine.default module of the SQLAlchemy project.
+`DefaultDialect` is a class within the `sqlalchemy.engine.default` module of the SQLAlchemy project.

 ## Example 1 from alembic